OmegaDevStudio/Selfcord-Old/README.md

 ```
 ## Examples/Usage
 ### Message logger
-In This Code, If Someone Deleted Messages in the server, it records details such as the server name, channel name, message content, and the author's name
+In this snippet, If someone deletes messages in the server, it records details such as the server name, channel name, message content, and the author's name
 ```python
 import selfcord